AppDaemon/appdaemon/docs/API.md

 # API Security

 If you have added a key to the AppDaemon config, AppDaemon will expect to find a header called "x-ad-access" in the request with a value equal to the configured key.
+A security key is added for the API with the `ad_key` directive described in the [Installation Documentation](INSTALL.md)

 If these conditions are not met, the call will fail with a return code of `401 Not Authorized`.
 Here is a succesful curl example:

 ```bash
 hass@Pegasus:~$ curl -i -X POST -H "x-ad-access: fred" -H "Content-Type: application/json" http://192.168.1.20:5050/api/appdaemon/api -d '{"type": "Hello World